-- "Federal Home Loan Bank System (FHLB)" means one of the large Federal Agencies.
-A Government Sponsored Enterprise (GSE) system, consisting of wholesale banks (currently twelve district banks) owned by their member banks, which provides correspondent banking services and credit to various financial institutions, financed by the issuance of securities. principal purpose of the FHLB is to add liquidity to the mortgage markets.
+Federal Home Loan Bank System (FHLB) means one of the large Federal Agencies.
+A Government Sponsored Enterprise (GSE) system, consisting of wholesale banks (currently twelve district banks) owned by their member banks, which provides correspondent banking services and credit to various financial institutions, financed by the issuance of securities.
+The principal purpose of the FHLB is to add liquidity to the mortgage markets.
 Although FHLB does not directly fund mortgages, it provides a stable supply of credit to thrift institutions that make new mortgage loans.
 FHLB debt is not an obligation of, nor is it guaranteed by the U.S. government, although it is considered to have minimal credit risk due to its importance to the U.S. financial system and housing market.
 Frequent issuer of discount notes, agency notes and callable agency securities.
-Also issues notes under its "global note" and "TAP" programs. - (m) "Federal Home Loan Mortgage Corporation (FHLMC or "Freddie Mac")" means one of the large Federal Agencies.
+Also issues notes under its "global note" and "TAP" programs.

+Federal Home Loan Mortgage Corporation (FHLMC or "Freddie Mac") means one of the large Federal Agencies.
 A government sponsored public corporation (GSE) that provides stability and assistance to the secondary market for home mortgages by purchasing first mortgages financed by the sale of debt and guaranteed mortgage backed securities.
-FHLMC debt is not an obligation of, nor is it guaranteed by the U.S. government, although it is considered to have minimal credit risk due to its importance to the U.S. financial system and housing market.
-Frequent issuer of discount notes, agency notes, callable agency securities and MBS.
-Also issues notes under its "reference note" program. - Mortgage Association National (n) "Federal (FNMA or "Fannie Mae")" means one of the large Federal Agencies. government sponsored public corporation (GSE) that provides liquidity to the residential mortgage market by purchasing mortgage loans from lenders, financed by the issuance of debt securities and MBS (pools of mortgages packaged together as a security).
-FNMA debt is not an obligation of, nor is guaranteed by the U.S. government, although it is considered to have minimal credit risk due to its importance to the U.S.
+FHLMC debt is not an obligation of, nor is it guaranteed by the U.S. government, although it is considered to have minimal credit risk due to its importance to the U.S.

 financial system and housing market.
 Frequent issuer of discount notes, agency notes, callable agency securities and MBS.
-Also issues notes under its "benchmark note" program.
+Also issues notes under its "reference note" program.